eu-waliston/CSS-MASTER/chapter1-Selectors/CHAPTER1.md

 <br>
 <br>

-<h2> 💻 Well, now that you know whats is as selector and how many types exits, go to <a hrref="https://github.com/wal-wizard/CSS-MASTER/blob/main/chapter1-Selectors/style.css">Styles.css</a>  to find the code examples,  have fun.</h2>
+#### 💻 Well, now that you know whats is as selector and how many types exits, go to [Styles.css]("https://github.com/wal-wizard/CSS-MASTER/blob/main/chapter1-Selectors/style.css") to find the code examples,  have fun.